 It must also be mentioned that the advent of cryptocurrencies has helped the cause of offshore forex brokers.
 Not only have these exotic assets excited the retail trading segment of the market to the point where regulation of exchanges that offer cryptos is no longer seen as a barrier for entry, but the existence of several unregulated but very strong and robust exchanges like Binance and Huobi seem to have spoken a message to retail traders: regulation of a brokerage may not really matter if the expectations of traders are being met.
 Let’s face it.
 Binance and several other crypto exchanges which are still standing and delivering value to their clients are unregulated, yet customers have never complained of being shortchanged or not receiving their profits when they are withdrawn.
 This seems to have given many retail traders confidence to place their money with offshore forex brokers who are generally regarded as being weak on regulation.
 Some of the brokers showcased on our list have also gone ahead to show by their business conduct that they can be relied on to deliver transparency and a sound trading experience, whether they are regulated or not.

 The list on this page features several offshore forex brokers that are located across the Level D and Level E jurisdictions.
 One factor that they all have in common is that they tend to offer to their clients, what they cannot get elsewhere.
 For instance, the high leverages that they provide are virtually non-existent in the EU and UK.
-So if you are excited by some of these offerings and can take the risk of doing business with brokers that are softer on regulation, feel free to make a selection from the list below.
+So if you are excited by some of these offerings and can take the risk of doing business with brokers that are softer on regulation, feel free to make a selection from the list above.